worldofsaad/Kaggle-Exercises/README.md

 - **Baseline Model**: Building a baseline model as a starting point for feature engineering
 - **Categorical Encodings**: There are many ways to encode categorical data for modeling.
 Some are pretty clever.
 - **Feature Generation**: The frequently useful case where you can combine data from multiple rows into useful features
+- **Feature Selection**: You can make a lot of features.
+Here's how to get the best set of features for your model.